HuanYuu/TFusion/README.md

 * Shell
 * sample.list.reconfig

-Then, all the shell will store in "Shell" directory.
+Then, all shells will be stored in "Shell" directory.
 If you have pooling data with different barcodes which needs to do debarcode, "step0_debarcode.sh" will be in "Shell" directory, and you need run step0 first.
 After "step0_debarcode.sh" finished or you don't need debarcode, you can run all these fusion analysis shell together.